The Song of the Libelungs

 10.

-Before the Dragonflies, the horde rolled, raving and ravaging the foreign territories, taking full advantage of the unexpected incursion, butchering everything on the way, not to settle down, not to stop flying.
+Before the dragonflies, the horde was rolling, raving and ravaging the foreign territories, taking full advantage of the unexpected incursion, butchering everything on the way, not to settle down, not to stop flying.
 It was tremendously pleasant to be able to strike between the eyes of the beings descending from the sky in your path!
 To have a sword in your hand, drenched in the milky sperm that seeps through the flake-lighter bodies of the young Dragonflies!

 After the first wave, only the lucky ones remained who had managed to hide in the burrows under the ground, because the first wave was made up of the most daring, rushing to prey, tear and kill.

 The second wave came with colored mats unfurling in the wind.
-Christmas carols were sung, drums were beaten, women were abducted with arcana, babies were killed.
+Carols were sung, cotlotos were beaten, women were abducted with arcana, babies were killed.
 The men who did not immediately mount their saddles to mingle with the horde were hung upside down from the marigold branches at the foot of the vitrified trees that guarded the side of the Plain of Cultures taken in the hooves of the swift horses of the Wilderness.

-We are people!
+We are human!
 Billions!
 And after us come the Libelungi, who are not allowed to sit down, who must not sit down!

 And, indeed, after the second wave, the Dragonflies followed.
 When it landed, one of the flight was tied with its wings to the pole and turned into a live pyre.
 Those of the third wave, riding all the time below the herd, struck them from the flight of the horse, shooting them in flight, knocking them down with stones, breaking their ankles.
 In the wake of the swarm, the Cultures remained covered by their torn metal armor.